 2. Evaluate Working Conditions

-Is your job site in a tight space, like an urban environment or along a roadside?
+Is your job site in a tight space, like an urban environment or along a roadside location?
 A backhoe’s smaller size makes it easier to maneuver.
 On rough terrain, however, an excavator’s tracked design provides better stability and traction.
 Mobility is another key factor: if you need to travel between job sites, a backhoe can hit speeds of up to 20 mph, while an excavator requires a trailer for transport.

 3. Compare Costs Based on Features and Needs